Mr-ShiRoNo/Starry-Sky-Source/README.md

 # Starry Sky
 This is a bot for Discord management.

+# The glows disappeared from the sky.
+Starry Sky ended to support for Discord Operation.
+Thanks for using.

+W.Noel

 # Developers
 These are the people involved in the creation of this bot, denoted by User ID.